What is a Pipe Reducer

 Based on end connections: butt welded reducers, socket welded reducers, threaded reducers, flanged reducers

-Based on material: carbon steel, stainless steel, duplex steel, copper alloy, etc.
+Based on material: carbon steel reducers, stainless steel reducers, duplex steel reducers, copper reducers, etc.

 How are Pipe Reducers made